Vescent/RUBRIColor-Firmware-Upgrade/README.md

 ## Configuration S1.117_LD1.25_QT2.71 Prototype for test purposes
-1. Fixes Color Module Labeling so that a prefix only can be configured without a wavelength (Simply omit the wavelenght argument when using the #RCOLORMODULE command.)
+1. Fixes Color Module Labeling so that a prefix only can be configured without a wavelength (Simply omit the wavelength argument when using the #RCOLORMODULE command.)
 2. Fixes missing thermistor type dropdown menu from Plant Settings screen
 3. Fixes NV saving of thermistor settings so that they persist through a power cycle
 4. Fixes I2C error reset if the touch screen is touched too soon after power on